 The Gaudete Singers are directed by David Leigh.

 Please like and share our facebook page.
-We also have a new soundcloud page where you can hear extracts from our previous concerts.
+We also have a soundcloud page where you can hear extracts from our previous concerts.

-So we hope to see you on 11th June, children are very welcome and please join us for some refreshment after the concert (included in the ticket price).
+We hope to see you on 10th November and please join us for a glass of wine after the concert (included in the ticket price).